-Free, nutritious meals are available to children this summer through the Summer Food Services Program, funded by the federal government.
-Children do not need to feel out any forms.
+Free, nutritious meals are available this summer to children who receive free or reduced-price school meals.
+The meals are provided by Summer Food Services Program, funded by the federal government.

 The Summer Food Services Program is funded by the U.S. Department of Agriculture.
 It’s administered by states.
-Local organizations manage the programs, but the food is paid for by the Department of Agriculture, because it is in our country’s best interest for our children to not go hungry.
+Local organizations manage the programs, but the food is paid for by the Department of Agriculture.

 The Summer Food Service Program was first created as part of a larger pilot program in 1968.
 It became a separate program in 1975.